|March Break Drill Team Camp! ||March 26, 2018|

 COMPETITIVE RIDER PROGRAM

-These requirements reflect the minimum level of commitment and training that goes into becoming a confident, capable, competitive rider.
+These requirements reflect the minimum level of commitment and training needed to become a confident, capable, competitive rider.

 RIDING SCHOOL: Prices in effect Sept.
 1, 2017